WorkOfStan/mycms/README.md

 # Deployment
 ## `/dist`
-Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder.
+Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to easily start.
 Replace the string `MYCMSPROJECTNAMESPACE` with your project namespace.
 Replace the string `MYCMSPROJECTSPECIFIC` with other website specific information (Brand, Twitter address, phone number...).